enatsek/x386.org/index.md

 - [**Deb Packaging:**](DebPackagingOnDebianUbuntu.html) A basic tutorial about creating and using .deb packages.

 - [**Systemd:**](SystemdOnDebianUbuntu.html) Basic systemd tutorial.

-- [**Nginx:**](NginxOnDebianUbuntu.html) Installing and configuring Nginx on Debian and Ubuntu server.
-With sample configuration and SSL support.

 - [**Other Linuxes:**](OtherLinuxesOnDebianUbuntu.html) Basic management of Debian, Ubuntu, Red Hat, Alpine and Devuan distributions.